INST-326-Final-Project/FinalProject/README.md

 ## (4/16/21)-Leek
 * Added details & returns to assigned functions docstrings.
+* Addes side effects for all functions with a grpahical output (or table).

 ## (4/16/21)- Owen
 * Added details & returns to assigned functions docstrings.